research

 Social content suggestion 25

-The solution is not to abandon video.
-It is to use authentic video more effectively.
+There is a world of difference between AI that fabricates content from nothing and AI that helps you do more with what you already have.
 Most ecommerce brands are sitting on hours of unused footage.
 Product shots.
 Behind-the-scenes content.
 Customer testimonials.
 Founder videos.
 The problem is not a lack of authentic content.
 It is a lack of systems to repurpose and distribute that content efficiently.

 • Repurpose existing footage across multiple formats and platforms automatically